-2.10 Service Provider is liable and responsible for all Kellogg owned or leased equipment in the Facility, which includes but is not limited to storage racks, stretch wrappers, material handling equipment, lift trucks, platform change equipment, electronics, etc. Service Provider is solely liable and responsible for ensuring that all equipment used in the Facility is properly maintained and in safe working condition.
+2.10 Service Provider is responsible for all Kellogg owned or leased equipment in the Facility, which includes but is not limited to storage racks, stretch wrappers, material handling equipment, lift trucks, platform change equipment, electronics, etc. Service Provider is responsible for ensuring that all equipment used in the Facility is properly maintained and in safe working condition.
 Should equipment maintenance or replacement costs be estimated to exceed $1,000, prior to authorizing any such work, Service Provider is required to obtain Kellogg’s written approval.
 Kellogg will review and approve all maintenance and repair work performed on the equipment.
 Service Provider will (i) perform and document daily visual inspections of all equipment used at the Facility and (ii) report any equipment failures promptly after such occurrence.
-Service Provider is solely liable and responsible for repairing and/or replacing any equipment damaged or lost by its employees, its subcontractors, third parties, guests or invitees at its sole cost and expense, normal wear and tear excepted.
-For purposes of the foregoing, “normal wear and tear” is defined as damage that would occur during normal distribution activities over time.
-For clarity, any damage caused by collision, misuse of equipment or negligence will not be considered normal wear and tear.
+Service Provider will be liable and responsible for repairing and/or replacing any Kellogg equipment damaged or lost by Service Provider at its sole cost and expense to the extent such damage or loss is caused by Service Provider’s misuse, intentional or negligent act(s) or omissions.

-i.
-On a monthly basis, the Parties will review all equipment maintenance and/or replacement invoices and determine final financial responsibility.
-Once final responsibility for charges has been determined by the Parties, if such charges are due to Service Provider’s failures as provided herein, the amount will be deducted from Service Provider’s next invoice.